 - Hormone therapy: – It is also called termed as “hormone-blocking therapy”.
 It is often used to treat breast cancers that are sensitive to hormones.
 Hormone therapy can be used after surgery or other treatments to decrease the chance of returning cancer.

-- Call us today on (+91) 80 80 850 950 to book an appointment and meet our specialist to know more about our speciality Homeopathy treatment for brain (tumor) cancer.
+Call us today on (+91) 80 80 850 950 to book an appointment and meet our specialist to know more about our speciality Homeopathy treatment for Breast Cancer.